TIPS FOR MEASURING LEADERSHIP AND COLLECTIVE ACTION

 INDICATORS

-2.2.1. # of women, in senior (director and above) positions in the relevant decision making body (municipal government, utility) directly involved in the design and implementation of sanitation programs and initiatives
+2.2.1. # of women, in senior (director and above) positions in the relevant decision making body (municipal government, utility) directly involved in the design and implementation of sanitation programs and initiatives This also reflects Tip #3 being a male dominated area where women's leadership is unconventional.

 PROXY MEASURES VERSUS DIRECT MEASURES - WHAT’S THE DIFFERENCE?